 You have the right to object, on grounds relating to your particular situation, at any time to the processing of your personal data, including automated processing and profiling.
-We undertake to then stop processing your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
+We undertake to then stop processing your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.

 We do not process personal data for direct marketing purposes.
 We always seek for clear consent.

 Rights related to a utomated individual decision-making, including profiling